pampatzoglou/articles/StatefulWorkloads.md

 ### 4. Separate databases instance per tenant

-* Each tenant is running on their own database, probably in their dedicated namespace.
-Or perhaps on a different region etc. At this level of isolation, it doesn't matter.
+* Each tenant is running on their own database, probably in their dedicated namespace, or perhaps on a different region etc. At this level of isolation, it doesn't matter.
 * Even stronger isolation because you don't rely only on db-level ACL but also network policies/firewall rules.
 * In essence it's a special case of the 3rd option with:
 * **Pros:**